eddLai/Exoskeleton-Control-Note/Comparison between EMD and Transforms.md

 ---
 "the EMG is a non-stationary signal, especially for contraction levels higher than 50% of maximum voluntary contraction(MVC)"

+It does not require any quasi-stationarity and linear assump tions
 - autoregressive(AR)
 - movingaverage (MA)
 - autoregressive moving average (ARMA)